 That’s it!
 Super easy right?
 The product you are left with now is probably pretty coarse.
 If you like course salt, you are good to go, store it in an air tight container.
 Alternately, you could put it in a salt grinder to grind up as needed.

-If you want a finer grain salt, you can put it in the food processor for a few pulses.
+If you want a finer grain salt, you can also put it in the food processor for a few pulses.

 The amount of sea salt you are going to get from this can vary widely depending on the salinity of your local water.
 But I find even using the same source every time I get different amounts of salt depending on the tide levels and time of year.
 Generally when I boil a full 6 quart pot of water I expect to get anywhere from 7-10 ounces of finished salt.
 The sea salt I harvest is definitely more flavorful than any I have bought in the store, so a little goes a long way!